karls/gocardless-clj/README.md

 * Automatic pagination of results is not supported, which means that you'll have to paginate manually.
-* Filtering **should** work out of the box, as passing query string parameters is supported.
+* Filtering ~~should work~~ works out of the box.
 * Handling webhooks are currently not supported.
-* Pre-populating fields for Connect flow pages is supported and should work out of the box.
+* Pre-populating fields for Connect flow pages is supported and works out of the box.

 See the GoCardless API docs for notes on filtering and pagination.